 Sideways Opal.
 Green opal (amorphous silica precipitated from hot fluids) occurs along subhorizontal fractures, around pillows with palogonite, and along contacts between flows in the basalt.
 Can we tell how warm the fluid was from a regional geothermal temperature map?

 Weathered Fracture.
-A thin fracture with no filling forms a pathway for surface water infiltration and weathering.
-Though the fracture itself is barely visible, its weathered zone measures more than 10cm wide.
-What's the orientation of the stress field?
+A thin fracture with no filling forms a micro-crack pathway for surface water infiltration and accelerated weathering.
+Though the fractures are barely visible, the weathered zone measures more than 10cm wide.

 Gouge Zone & Clastic Dike.
 Some fractures exhibit a small amount of offset (shear), thus qualify as faults (not joints).
 Broken chunks of rock and rock powder form a gouge zone that has weathered (orange, oxidized, some clay).
-A thin, gray silt-filled clastic dike, seen at right originates in the overlying Touchet Beds and penetrates the gouge zone, post-dating it.
-The gouge provided a lower-resistance pathway for the both weathering (mostly due to infiltrating rain water) and a propagating fracture that filled to become a clastic dike.
+A thin, gray silt-filled clastic dike, seen at right originates in the overlying Touchet Beds and intrudes the gouge zone, post-dating it.
+The gouge provided a lower-resistance pathway for the both weathering (mostly due to infiltrating rain water) and the clastic dike.
 Why do the widths of the gouge zone vs. the width of the silty dike differ so much?
 Is the gouge show evidence of a single opening or multiple narrow openings?

 Mixed Media.
 The vertical fracture contains some broken basalt (gouge), Touchet Bed sediment, pedogenic CaCO3 cement, and a plug of loess (silt diamict).
 Note how the CaCO3 overprints the rubbly, subhorizontal surface of the basalt on either side of the fracture.
 The cement (caliche), formed by soil processes, is part of a weak dryland soil profile developed into the weathered bedrock surface.
 Also note the thin stringers of carbonate that extend horizontally away from the fracture and the chips of caliche contained in the plug of tan sediment that just slumps into the top of the fracture.
 Is that gravel on the right?
 How might we tell how old the fracture is?
 A lot is going on in this one little fracture.